Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 ### Suspending / Enabling credential

-1. As a catalog manager, navigate to *Amplify Central > Marketplace > Credentials* to view all credentials that can be managed.
+1. As a catalog manager, navigate to *Amplify Central > Marketplace > Credentials* to view all credentials associated to  product owned by your team.
 2. Filer the credential list by state (Active / Inactive) and/or provisioning state (Pending / Success / Error) and/or team.
 Each credential displays its name, state, expiration date if any, application name, owner name, the organization and team of the owner.
 3. Click on the credential name to open the credential details.
 4. Enter a reason.